Skip to primary navigation Skip to content Skip to footer

 Possibly, and with reason, one of the most popular visitor attractions on the West Coast, the Isle of Skye is a rare coastal beauty and has some of the most incredible views in the country.
 I would recommend something to hold your jaw, as it will be dropping often during this part of the journey.

-It is a paradise for the outdoor lover, climbers, runners, wildlife spotters and of course, whisky drinkers.
+It is a paradise for outdoor lovers, climbers, runners, wildlife spotters, and whisky drinkers.

 Skye is home to the very popular Talisker Distillery, which overlooks the placid waters of Loch Harport.
-The distillery buildings are somewhat austere but the location has a dramatic and picturesque touch to it, and the tours are thoroughly recommended, especially if you like a coastal and smoky dram.
-Just outside the distillery, there is also a small, lovely cafe with some tables which makes a wonderful spot to rest and admire the surrounding landscape.
-Not far from here, you also can reach the famous Fairy Pools, a group of crystal-clear water pools with some incredibly scenic waterfalls (some are also a great place if you are into wild swimming).
+The distillery buildings are somewhat austere, but the location has a dramatic and picturesque touch, and the tours are thoroughly recommended, especially if you like a coastal and smoky dram.
+Outside the distillery, there is also a small, lovely cafe with some tables, making an excellent spot to rest and admire the surrounding landscape.
+Not far from here, you can also reach the famous Fairy Pools, a group of crystal-clear water pools with some incredibly scenic waterfalls (some are also a great place if you are into wild swimming).

 Talisker Distillery